dundalek/stratify/README.md

 Gain big picture understanding to make better decisions how to grow your system.

-It leverages the [code map](https://learn.microsoft.com/en-us/visualstudio/modeling/browse-and-rearrange-code-maps?view=vs-2022) tool from Visual Studio, which is designed for hiearachical graphs, and allows to interactively collapse or expand the amount of shown information.
+It leverages the [code map](https://learn.microsoft.com/en-us/visualstudio/modeling/browse-and-rearrange-code-maps?view=vs-2022) tool from Visual Studio, which is designed for hierarchical graphs, and allows to interactively collapse or expand the amount of shown information.

-This is an advantage over static graph renderint tools like Graphviz which only work for trivial sized graphs, because for a size of systems encountered in practice it becomes a tangle of lines.
+This is an advantage over static graph rendering tools like Graphviz which only work for trivial sized graphs, because for a size of systems encountered in practice it becomes a tangle of lines.
 That is overwhelming and does not aid much in understanding the structure.